-Indicator Performance Comments on nerformance during Tarnet (source) 12/13 13/14 14/15 2014/15 14/15 Reasons for Change/Deletion Supporting People to Lead Independent, Healthy and Active endent, Heal thy and Act Lives: High Quality Personalised Care % of housing applicants who accept the first offer of tenancy Housing and Health 89% %28 84% A range of improvement measures are in place, such as conducting an analysis of the reasons for refusals, increasing our quality assurance checks and providing applicants with enhanced housing supply and demand information on our website and through our housing options self-serve assessment.
-92% This indicator will be replaced with the Scottish Social Housing Charter indicator that measures refusal rates and more accurately informs us of how well we are meeting tenants housing needs and aspirations. (page 18 refers) No. of older people aged 65+ receiving free personal care at home Housing and Health 1,055 1,165 1,088 The number of people receiving free personal care will increase in line with the increasing number of older people requiring care as free personal care is an entitlement for over 65s. >1,100 This indicator was introduced at the inception of Free Personal Care and as care at home is primarily personal care this particular indicator is no longer relevant Number of new community initiatives to support older people (Corporate Plan) Housing and Health n/a Q 7 Achieved target Q Due to the significant change and wide variety of new initiatives at a number of levels across communities this has proved challenging to quantify and not always reflective of the work that is being undertaken.
-Supporting People to Lead Independent, Healthy and Active endent, Heal Ithy and Act Lives: Older People are Independent for Longer Number of people delayed in hospital more than 28 days Housing and Health 0 0 0 There are twice daily reviews for everyone one on delayed discharge list and this activity is over seen by frontline and senior managers.
+Indicator (Source) P erformance Comments on performance during Target 12/13 12/13 13/14 14/15 2014/15 14/15 Reasons for Change/Deletion Supporting People to Lead Indep endent, Hea Ithy and Act ive Lives: High Quality Personalised Care % of housing applicants who accept the first offer of tenancy Housing and Health 89% 87% 84% A range of improvement measures are in place, such as conducting an analysis of the reasons for refusals, increasing our quality assurance checks and providing applicants with enhanced housing supply and demand information on our website and through our housing options self-serve assessment.
+92% This indicator will be replaced with the Scottish Social Housing Charter indicator that measures refusal rates and more accurately informs us of how well we are meeting tenants housing needs and aspirations. (page 18 refers) No. of older people aged 65+ receiving free personal care at home Housing and Health 1,055 1,165 1,088 The number of people receiving free personal care will increase in line with the increasing number of older people requiring care as free personal care is an entitlement for over 65s. >1,100 This indicator was introduced at the inception of Free Personal Care and as care at home is primarily personal care this particular indicator is no longer relevant Number of new community initiatives to support older people (Corporate Plan) Housing and Health n/a 6 7 Achieved target 6 Due to the significant change and wide variety of new initiatives at a number of levels across communities this has proved challenging to quantify and not always reflective of the work that is being undertaken.
+Supporting People to Lead Indep endent, Hea Ithy and Act ive Lives: Older People are Independent for Longer Number of people delayed in hospital more than 28 days Housing and Health 0 0 0 There are twice daily reviews for everyone one on delayed discharge list and this activity is over seen by frontline and senior managers.
 This ensures that there is a concentrated focus on people who are ready for discharge in line with the appropriate available resources.
 0 This has been replaced by number of people delayed in hospital more than 14 days. (page 20 refers)